01 of 05

 03 of 05

-The Cuisine of the Marche
+The Marche Cuisine

 The traditional diet in Le Marche was almost exclusively vegetarian for the vast majority of the population living inland, and though fish did play a part in the coastal cities, the pickings were still primarily vegetarian: polenta made from corn, seasoned with oil, cheese, onions, ricotta, tomatoes, greens, beans, etc.; bread made from a mixture of cornmeal and flour, wine only in the periods of greatest exertion, and salt pork only occasionally.